Kotlin/analysis-api/Writerside/topics/Receivers.md

 ## Analysis API Representation

-Analysis API represents receivers using the `KaReceiverValue` sealed class.
+The Analysis API represents receivers using the `KaReceiverValue` sealed class.
 The specific subclasses are:

 * **KaExplicitReceiverValue:** Represents an explicit receiver expression, e.g., `foo` in `foo.toString()`;
 * **KaImplicitReceiverValue:** Represents an implicit receiver, such as in `toString()` (without an explicit receiver).